Categories with Families: Unityped, Simply Typed, and Dependently Typed: Dependent type theory and categories with families

 \begin{remark} The structure from Definition \ref{def:cwf} exactly matches that of Martin-L\"of's \emph{substitution calculus} mentioned before.
 The correspondence follows: \begin{itemize} \item $\Gamma \in \Cobj$ models the judgment $\Gamma\ \mathtt{ context}$ and $\Gamma = \Gamma' \in \Cobj$ models $\Gamma = \Gamma'$. \item $\gamma \in \C(\Delta,\Gamma)$ models the judgment $\Delta \to \gamma : \Gamma$ and $\gamma = \gamma' \in \C(\Delta,\Gamma)$ models $\Delta \to \gamma = \gamma' : \Gamma$. \item $A \in \Ty(\Gamma)$ models the judgment $\Gamma \vdash A\ \mathtt{ type}$ and $A = A' \in \Ty(\Gamma)$ models $\Gamma \vdash A = A'$. \item $a \in \Tm(\Gamma,A)$ models the judgment $\Gamma \vdash a : A$ and $a = a' \in \Tm(\Gamma,A)$ models $\Gamma \vdash a = a' : A$. \end{itemize} \end{remark}

-The connection with Martin-L\"of's substitution calculus contributes to the appeal of cwfs: they give rise to categorical combinators for dependent types in the same way as cccs give rise to categorical combinators for the simply typed $\lambda$-calculus \cite{Curien86}.
+The connection with Martin-L\"of's substitution calculus contributes to the appeal of cwfs: they give rise to categorical combinators for dependent types just as cccs give rise to categorical combinators for the simply typed $\lambda$-calculus \cite{Curien86}.
 However, Definition \ref{def:cwf} has sometimes been criticized for being \emph{too} close to the syntax, or for relying on less standard mathematical objects such as $\Fam$-valued presheaves.
-We will see in Section \ref{subsec:plaincwfs} alternative formulations of cwfs highlighting other aspects of the structure.
+In Section \ref{subsec:plaincwfs} we will discuss alternative formulations of cwfs highlighting other aspects of the structure.